Jbprod/Sopherim/README.md

 Requirements:

-To run Sopherim, you will need to update your Java version to the last one (At this time, Java 8).
-This is necessary because SOpherim uses librariries and controls provided by this Java version.
+To run Sopherim, you'll need to update your Java version to the last one (At this time, Java 8).
+This is necessary because Sopherim uses librariries and controls provided by this Java version.

 Who am I :